lfidelino/odin-recipes/README.md

 # odin-recipes

 A simple website that links to some of my favorite recipes.
+See it on [GitHub Pages](https://lfidelino.github.io/odin-recipes/).

 This is the first project of [The Odin Project's Foundations Course](https://www.theodinproject.com/lessons/foundations-recipes).